rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 ### 2025-11-18
 - User `gabrielp` (Gabriel Pelletier) has been added to the kumu map as a contributor.
 - Either Gabriel or myself will need to have a paid account to add him as a manager on the map.
+- Now have access to [grant applications](https://mcgill.sharepoint.com/sites/TOSI_Group/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FTOSI%5FGroup%2FShared%20Documents%2Fprizes%5Fawards%5Ffunding%2Fneuro%5Fopen%5Fscience%5Fgrants&viewid=f986b468%2D5c06%2D4f4b%2D96dc%2Decdb8bad5804) to review who has applied and their affiliations - now added, inc 2025 applicants
+- So much effort is going into preparing these applications, but so few are funded.
+While this is valuable exercise for trainees, it is a shame that the capacity for experimentation an innovation is being limited.
+Would love to explore what can be done with no or minimal funding.
+- 8 new contacts added in this years grant applications (where applications were not open to labs which had previously received funding).
+While this looks promising, it is not a self sustaining method for growing reach.
+Also not able to disentangle whether this came from lab tours widening awareness or specific exclusion criteria.